How to Apply

 • Hold a bachelor’s degree from an accredited college

-• Must have completed all pre-med courses
+• Must have completed all pre-med courses or pre-MPAS courses.

 • Applicants should have an undergraduate GPA of at least 3.0 to be competitive in the application process.